 Create a meal from fresh produce from Fred’s Farm Fresh

 Fred’s Farm Fresh brings you the full range of farm foods, both local and expertly imported.
-From meats to cheeses to fresh baked breads — you won’t be able to stop here without taking home something delicious.
+From meats to cheeses to freshly baked bread — you won’t be able to stop here without taking home something delicious.
 Fred’s Farm Fresh is located in Windsor for your convenience, and the employees are ready to make the perfect recommendation for your perfect meal.
 Details

 Explore Windsor’s famous Sculpture Park